-Annotations are a mechanism for undirected communication.
+Annotations are conceptually a mechanism for undirected communication.
 Sometimes it is useful to make sure that coworkers read a particular annotation.
 Beyond-Sniff has two features for that purpose.
 First, an annotation can be specifically addressed to developers.
 Second, the creator can specify that he wants to be automatically notified whenever an annotation is opened.

-Annotations are not only created manually but also generated by tools.
-Annotations are generated, for example, on check-in of a file into the version control system, or when a project's structure is modified.
+Annotations can not only be inserted manually but they are also generated by tools.
+Typical cases in which annotations are generated are the check-in of a modified file into the version control system, or the modification of a project structure.